This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The second most visited archaeological site in Greece (after the Acropolis in Athens), the Minoan Palace of Knossos is a must-see place when you visit Crete.

-Knossos was home to the mysterious Minoan civilization that lived on the island thousands of years ago.
+Knossos is Europe’s oldest city and was home to the mysterious Minoan civilization that lived on the island thousands of years ago.
+Today, much of the city is in ruins, but you can still see the remnants of buildings and roads.

 Due to its popularity, the palace can be jammed in any given season.
 For this reason, it’s a good idea to visit early in the morning or at sunset, this way you won’t only avoid the crowds but the scorching sun of the island.